My original obsession over server efficiency came from when I was working on my Pokemon Hentai game and the free shared hosting I used at the time kept getting overloaded from all the downloads of the game. The host complained about “CPU Overuse”

 # Apparently clip-path can do it.

-# Now I just need to overlay a close icon over the hole and make clicks pass through it by using a CSS property "pointer-events" set to "none"
+# Now I just need to overlay a close icon over the hole and make that click-through using pointer-events none.

 # The scrollbar is covering it up!
 I’ll just uh, subtract 16px and always have scrollbars visible.

-# The nice thing about using calc() is that this "close button" is large on vertical displays (like phones) and small on wide displays (everything larger than phones) This happens based on portrait or landscape view because I am dividing the width and height against each other in the CSS calc() function.
+# The nice thing about using calc() is that this ‘close button" is large on vertical displays (like phones) and small on wide displays (everything larger than phones)

 # I can just make the content hidden while the checkbox is OFF and visible when it’s ON and use loading=‘lazy’ to prevent the browser from loading EVERY SINGLE video and full-size image until they’re actually visible.